17Arigato-jwd/Authno/README.md

 **Figure 1.** Left — File manager opening a `.authbook` file.
 Center — Homescreen / dashboard (planned).
 Right — Example story showing formatting options.

-> Tip: click any image to open the full-size screenshot in a new tab.

 ---
 ## **Download Authno**